tock/book/src/key-overview.md

 peripheral USB port (i.e. where the microcontroller has USB hardware support).
 We recommend using the nRF52840dk.

+Compatible boards:

+- nRF52840dk
+- imix

+You'll also need two USB cables, one for programming the board and the other for attaching it as a USB device.

 ## Goal

 Our goal is to create a standards-compliant HOTP USB key that we can use with a